chedongchan/AiCore_Milestones/TasksDocumentation.md

             print("No match!
 Try again. {} unique letters left".format(x))

         return
+    # Task 2: Create methods for running the checks
     # Asks user for input of a single character.
     # Checks for invalid formats.
     # Calls the check_guess function if valid format is input.